The Role of Behavioral Science in Modern Etiquette Coaching: The LLUXXALL Perspective

 5. Behavioral Science for the Next Generation

-By applying the principles of Positive Behavioral Interventions and Supports (PBIS), we help young adults turn eye contact and active listening into biochemical rewards rather than chores.
+By applying the principles of Positive Behavioral Interventions and Supports (PBIS), we shift the narrative of etiquette from a series of "don'ts" to a series of "wins."
+We help young adults turn eye contact and active listening into biochemical rewards rather than social chores.

 6. The ROI of Behavior-Based Etiquette